EOCA'S CRITERIA FOR FUNDING AND SCORING SYSTEM:

 The beneficial effects of the project should be sustained beyond the duration of the project.
 What processes will be set up to ensure the work that has been started will continue to be monitored and managed in the long term?
 How will the project benefit the livelihoods of the local people or the local economy both during and after the project?

-The types of projects which the Association will not support (unless they are primarily hands on conservation based / linked with local biodiversity loss / education about conservation etc) are:
+The types of project EOCA will NOT support (unless they are primarily hands on conservation based / linked with local biodiversity loss / education about conservation etc) are: